A DAY TO revive and reconnect with purpose

 WHAT IS “CHRYSALIS EVOLVES”?

-A magic-infused day in nature for Pukka people to: decompress and revive; reconnect with purpose; live and breathe the Pukka Wisdom Seeds; deepen personal connections; celebrate, feel valued and appreciate one other.
+A beautifully immersive day in nature for Pukka people to: decompress and revive; reconnect with purpose; live and breathe the Pukka Wisdom Seeds; deepen personal connections; celebrate, feel valued and appreciate one other.
 The programme has been carefully designed to balance rest, recuperation and celebration, with an exploration of personal and organisational purpose.
 The original Chrysalis programme provided time to immerse yourself in the extraordinary environment of the Eden Project, to learn about and discover more of your and Pukka’s future place in the world.
 Chrysalis Evolves is the next step in that journey - a chance to revive those threads of enquiry and deepen your personal connection to nature and purpose, in a beautiful natural spot closer to home.

 the next step of your chrysalis journey